12 Types Of People At AA Meetings You Meet

 1. The Yoda Figure

 This type of person you meet at AA meetings has been around for 900 years and has the sober wisdom of a Jedi master.
 Everyone knows them at all of the meetings within a 20 mile radius and they know every regular that shows up.
-They are old and conservative but at the same time accepting and progressive of new trends in AA and NA.
+They are old and conservative but at the same time accepting and progressive of new trends in AA and NA when possible.
 The Yoga figure is a good person to work with that can provide you with some practical advice and connections to other members.

 2. "Medication Isn't Sobriety" Guy

 This could be the most dangerous person that you could meet at AA meetings if you take psych medication or are a good candidate to take medication (that's up to you and a doctor).
-If that's you, then avoid this person like the plague.
-Some members of AA and NA, maybe around 20%, feel that taking medication such as antidepressants, sleep medication, anti-anxiety, pain medication, bipolar meds, Narcan, etc means you aren't really sober... even when taken as prescribed by a doctor.
+If that is you, then avoid this person like the plague.
+Some members of AA and NA, maybe around 20%, feel that taking medication such as antidepressants, sleep medication, anti-anxiety, pain medication, bipolar meds, Narcan, methadone, suboxone, etc means you aren't really sober... even when taken as prescribed by a doctor.
 Obviously these types of medications are powerful and can be abused, and especially risky in the hands of an addict or alcoholic.

 But these medications are also life-savers for millions of people.
 When an AA or NA member says that taking medication cancels your sobriety, it basically influences some people to go off their medication or not seek medication that they really need.
 That can literally cause people to relapse and die, so their unsolicited advice should be taken with a grain of salt.